-Using a detailed charging model that considers typical daily usage patterns, this analysis assumes that most LD ZEVs in Colorado will use overnight charging at single family and multi-family homes, though about 18 percent will need to rely on a publicly accessible network of chargers.31 Overnight charging is assumed to meet the needs of the vast majority of vehicle owners, however owners without dedicated parking such as apartment buildings and locations where charging infrastructure will be difficult to site will need to rely on publicly available chargers.
+Using a detailed charging model that considers typical daily usage patterns, this analysis assumes that most LD ZEVs in New Mexico will use overnight charging at single family and multi-family homes, though about 26 percent will need to rely on a publicly accessible network of chargers.31 Overnight charging is assumed to meet the needs of the vast majority of vehicle owners, however owners without dedicated parking such as apartment buildings and locations where charging infrastructure will be difficult to site will need to rely on publicly available chargers.

-The charging model evaluates the effect of ZEV charging on the Colorado grid under a "managed" charging scenario, assuming that ZEV owners participate in a utility managed charging program where owners plug in and charge their vehicles during designated periods of lower energy demand, rather than just charging their vehicles as soon as they arrive at home.
+The charging model evaluates the effect of ZEV charging on the New Mexico grid under a "managed" charging scenario, assuming that ZEV owners participate in a utility managed charging program where owners plug in and charge their vehicles during designated periods of lower energy demand, rather than just charging their vehicles as soon as they arrive at home.

 Home chargers are assumed to be either Level 1 (e.g., a standard 120V outlet) or Level 2, which requires a dedicated 208-240V circuit but can reduce charging times and provide flexibility to coincide with utility designated charging periods.
-Level 1 chargers can only add about 3 to 5 miles of range per hour, while www.erm.com Version: 1.0
+Level 1 chargers can only add about 3 to 5 miles of range per hour, while

-30 Figures are based on average annual electricity use of 8,442 kWh per housing unit and 52,971 kWh per commercial customer in Colorado.
+30 Figures are based on average annual electricity use of 8,157 kWh per housing unit and 34,014 kWh per commercial customer in New Mexico.